JustRedTTG/PGE_Docs/docs/source/settings.rst

 -----------
 Default value: True

-This settings controls wheather things like buttons and sliders, even text, automatically update the screen when they are done drawing
+This settings controls whether things like buttons and sliders, even text, automatically update the screen when they are done drawing

 update_onButton
 ---------------